 Nissaki Beach Hotel.
 It is hard to find a 5-star beach hotel like this in Naxos, which means that it is coveted.
 Near the town and Agios Georgios beach, colorful sea-view suites are complemented with hotel amenities such as a swimming pool with hydromassage area, a bar, and a farm-to-table restaurant.

 Naxian Collection.
 Raw-material minimalist suites and villas, an organic vegetable garden, a wine cellar, private or semi-private pools, and a famous farm-to-table restaurant visited by the legendary chef Anthony Bourdain and other great foodies, are the treasures of this boutique hotel.

 Naxian on the Beach.
-Naxian Collection sister hotel is this seaside complex with the same approach plus a beach club on popular sandy paradise Plaka.
+Naxian Collection’s sister hotel is a seaside complex with the same approach plus a beach club on popular sandy paradise Plaka.

 Things to Do in Naxos